-The third panel of Table 7 presents the simulated second moments for the model with endogenous wage rigidity and $\rho = 1$ .
+The third panel in Table 7 presents the simulated second moments for the model with endogenous wage rigidity ($\rho = 1$ and $\bar{R} = 0.95$).
 Comparing these moments to those for the flexible wage model, we see that the previously described predictions of the model for the cyclicality of labor productivity and the relative volatility of employment remain virtually unchanged.
 The reason is that the fact that wages adjust when they get close to the bounds of the bargaining set mitigates the allocative effect of wage rigidity.